 The VS Code Skeleton

 A debugger in VS Code lives in two distinct worlds.
-One world encompasses the user interface where developers interact with breakpoints and hover over variables.
-The other world houses the execution engine where bytes move through memory and registers undergo state changes.
-The Debug Adapter Protocol, or DAP, serves as the critical bridge between these two environments.
+One world is the user interface, and the other houses the execution engine.
+The Debug Adapter Protocol (DAP) serves as the critical bridge between these two environments.
 For Debug80, building this connection started with a "skeleton"—a minimal implementation of the protocol that allowed VS Code to communicate with my Z80 runtime.
 This foundational layer established the basic dialogue needed to control execution from within the editor.

 The common language of DAP